 The document is structured as follows.
 Section 2 describes how risk assessment could support (continuous) compliance management process, in general, and the one of MEDINA, in particular.
-Section 3 provides the state of the art on risk assessment methods and highlights their weaknesses as a support for decision making in the continuous compliance management process.
+A short state of the art analysis is provided in Section 3.
 The main part of this document is Section 4.
-This section provides in detail the description of the risk assessment model, including identification of the main components: assets, threats and vulnerabilities, and aggregation of the estimated values to receive a risk level and analyse it from the compliance point of view.
+This section provides in detail the description of the risk assessment model, including the identification of its main components: assets, threats and vulnerabilities, and aggregation of the estimated values to receive a risk level and analyse it from the compliance point of view.
+This section also describes our approach for risk optimisation.
 Section 5 includes the description of how the supporting tool (called SATRA), implementing the functionality of Risk Assessment and Optimisation Framework, is developed and integrated into the overall MEDINA Framework.
 Finally, the information about the delivery and usage of the tool is provided in Section 6.
-The conclusions and future steps are outlined in Section 7.
+The conclusions, limitations, and future steps are outlined in Section 7.